 Concisely describe the incident, including the facts, circumstances, and conditions that may have contributed directly or indirectly to causing the incident.
 Include secondary, contributing, or root causes when possible, or any other factors associated with the cause that are deemed pertinent.
-Use this section to clarify or explain unusual conditions, to provide sketches or drawings, and to explain any estimated data.
-Operators submitting reports on-line will be afforded the opportunity to attach/upload files (in PDF or JPG format only) containing sketches, drawings, or additional data.
+Use this section to clarify or explain unusual conditions and to explain any estimated data.